* Kraft's third quarter EPS $0.79, revenue $4.61 bln

 After adjustments related to the separation, Mondelez reported third-quarter earnings of 37 cents per share and revenue of $8.3 billion, which was down 5 percent and slightly short of analysts' estimate of $8.66 billion, according to Thomson Reuters I/B/E/S.

-"As we expected, our top-line growth this quarter was modest," Rosenfeld said.
+"As we expected, our top-line growth this quarter was modest," said Irene Rosenfeld, Mondelez's chief executive.
 Excluding the impact of currency exchange rates, revenue would have risen 1.5 percent.

 Kraft said net income rose to $470 million, or 79 cents per share, from $417 million, or 70 cents per share, a year earlier.